pulumi/pulumi-hugo/themes/default/content/blog/managing-github-with-pulumi/index.md

 Now, anyone with access to the GitHub management repo can:

-- Create, re-parent, delete or rename teams and re-create any memberships via pull request to the config file
+- Create, re-parent, delete, or rename teams and re-create any memberships via pull request to the config file.
-- Add and remove team members via pull request
+- Add and remove team members via pull request.
-- Audit and explicitly maintain org structure via git history and review processes
+- Audit and explicitly maintain org structure via git history and review processes.

-But of course…there’s more!
+But of course… there’s more!

 ## Managing Permissions

 The next step involved a lot of thinking about repository permissions and permission access.

 Shortly after I joined Pulumi, my team was combined with another team.
-They brought along all of their repositories - none of which I had access to.
+They brought along all of their repositories---none of which I had access to.
 Moreover, all of our team names were outdated.
-I could rename the teams using pulumi-github…but I could not transfer all of the repository access we all needed to our new team.
+I could rename the teams using `pulumi-github`… but I could not transfer all of the repository access we all needed to our new team.
 Yet.

 On GitHub, parent teams pass permissions down to child teams.
 But what if we wanted permissions to be more granular?